COVID-19 supplier information

 Should an individual feel unwell

-If you feel you have COVID-19 symptoms, including a high temperature and / or a new and persistent cough, or change to sense of taste or smell, you should NOT go to a GP surgery or hospital, but self-isolate at home for 7 days from the beginning of your symptoms; the current advice is now you do not need to call NHS 111 to go into self-isolation.
-If you have symptoms you are encouraged to get a COVID-19 antigen test, the information on this can be found on the NHS website, advice will be given following the outcome of the test.
-If you live with other people, they should stay at home for 14 days from the day the first person got symptoms, if they develop symptoms during this period, they should also be encouraged to obtain an antigen test.
+If you feel you have COVID-19 symptoms, including a high temperature and / or a new and persistent cough, or change to sense of taste or smell, you should NOT go to a GP surgery or hospital, but self-isolate at home for 10 days from the beginning of your symptoms and obtain a COVID-19 test.
+If you live with other people, they should stay at home for 14 days from the day the first person got symptoms, if they develop symptoms during this period, they should also be encouraged to obtain a test, if negative they should continue to self-isolate for the full 14 days, if positive they should self-isolate for 10 days from the first day of their symptoms.

-If your symptoms worsen during home isolation or are no better after 7 days contact NHS 111, online at 111.nhs.uk you should not call NHS 111 unless you become very unwell.
+If your symptoms worsen during home isolation or are no better after 10 days contact NHS 111, online at 111.nhs.uk.
+You should not call NHS 111 unless you become very unwell.
 Up to date information is also available on www.nhs.uk.
 For NHS Scotland call 0800 028 2816.

 Should anyone refuse to self-isolate

-We have a duty of care for the health and wellbeing of all our employees at work, therefore we can’t allow anyone who is showing symptoms that include a new and persistent cough, flu like symptoms and/or a temperature to remain in the workplace.
+We have a duty of care for the health and wellbeing of all our employees at work, therefore we can’t allow anyone who is showing symptoms that include a new and persistent cough, flu like symptoms, change to sense of smell or taste and/or a temperature to remain in the workplace.

 In the first instance a conversation with the employee about following government medical advice to self-isolate is key and provide reassurance that this will be treated initially as paid special leave.
+If an employee is unable to work from home, the period of self-isolation will be treated initially as paid special leave.
 If they refuse to follow the advice, then please contact HR Plus to discuss whether it would be appropriate to consider suspension.

-Should an individual return to their place of work following a period of isolation
+Should an individual return to their place of work following a period of self-isolation

 When an employee returns to work following a period of self-isolation, it's important that you arrange a return to work interview with them straight away to ensure they are fit to be in work and are symptom free.
-This can be done by remote means or always observing the 2m distance rule if in the workplace.
+This can be done by remote means or always observing the 1 metre plus social distancing rule if in the workplace.
 It's important that you allow the employee time to be familiarised with current Site Operating Procedures and any associated changes to working arrangements which they may not be aware of.

 It's also important to ensure that you explain to any team members that the team member is fit and well to return to work.
 Please contact HR Plus if you require any assistance on this matter.